quixai/car-data-model/README.md

 stream_writer.properties.parents.append(new_stream.stream_id)
 ```

-To read parameters from incoming stream, create a new buffer.
-In this example, we listen to data packets with **Brake** parameter.
+In this function, we will listening for data packets with the parameter **Brake** and calculate when the braking force applied exceeds 50%.

+Create a buffer to read **Brake** parameters from the incoming stream.

 ```python
 buffer = new_stream.parameters.create_buffer("Brake")
 buffer.time_span_in_milliseconds = 100  # React to 100ms windows of data.